Iowa: Arts

 The Clint Eastwood movie The Bridges of Madison County, based on the popular novel of the same name, took place and was filmed in Madison County.
 What's Eating Gilbert Grape, based on the Peter Hedges novel of the same name, is set in the fictional Iowa town of Endora.
 Hedges was born in West Des Moines.

 Des Moines is home to members of the heavy metal band Slipknot.
 The state is mentioned in the band's songs, and the album Iowa is named after the state.

 Sports

 The state has four major college teams playing in NCAA Division I for all sports.
-In football, Iowa State University and the University of Iowa compete in the Football Bowl Subdivision (FBS), whereas the University of Northern Iowa and Drake University compete in the Football Championship Subdivision (FCS).
+In football, Iowa State University and the University of Iowa compete in the Football Bowl Subdivision (FBS), whereas the University of Northern Iowa and Drake University compete in the Football Championship Subdivision (FCS), with the added distinction that UNI awards football scholarships and Drake does not.
 Although Iowa has no professional major league sports teams, Iowa has minor league sports teams in baseball, basketball, hockey, and other sports.

 The following table shows the Iowa sports teams with average attendance over 8,000.
 All the following teams are NCAA Division I football, basketball, or wrestling teams: